TheUbMunster/stg-blog/memory-allocator/memory-allocator.md

 communicate with each other as they run.

 On windows, `VirtualAlloc()` is very similar to `mmap()` in that it fetches more pages from the kernel.
 It can even lazily allocate memory[^20], and share it with other processes.
+Note that page*s* requested in either of these fasions are guaranteed to be consecutive within single calls, but subsequent calls may not be adjacent to pages from a previous call.
+This is more likely to be the case if you have other things in your process calling `VirtualAlloc()`/`mmap()`.
-Both of these features have additional features, and I encourage you to do your own reading about these systems.
+Additionally, both of these functions have additional features, and I encourage you to do your own reading about these systems.

 ### Implementation